1.1. Property to be appraised

 The sum-of-the-assets approach is also called the "net asset value approach".
 This approach involves adjusting the subject company's latest available balance sheet to reflect current fair market values of assets and liabilities at the valuation date.
-The fair market value of a business enterprise is then equal to the sum of the fair market value of the subject company's assets less the total of the fair market values of its current liabilities.
+The fair market value of a business enterprise is then equal to the sum of the fair market value of the subject company's assets.

 Sales Comparison Approach

 This approach is adopted for properties, which are commonly transacted in the market, and therefore market data and transaction records of them are readily available for comparison.
 Open Market Value is intended to mean "the best price at which the sale of an interest in a property might reasonably be expected to be completed unconditionally for cash consideration on the date of valuation" under certain assumptions.

 This approach is suitable for valuing income-generating properties by which property value is arrived at by capitalizing the anticipated benefits from the property at market-derived rates of return.
 The method is also adopted for valuing properties subject to existing tenancies or properties commanding monopoly advantages where comparable of similar properties may not be available.
 For properties involving varying and complicated future cash flow, the Discounted Cash Flow (DCF) Analysis can be used.
 It involves the projection of cash inflow and outflow, and capitalization of the resulting net cash flow at market-derived rates of return.

 This approach is suitable for valuing those properties having no identifiable market by which property value is based on the estimation of current cost to reproduce or replace the existing structures, and deducting accumulated depreciation on the property.
 The method is mostly adopted in valuing specialized structures, and non-income producing structures.